IMG - Animals in School

 The health and well being of students is the District's highest priority.
 Animals may cause an allergic reaction or otherwise impair the health of students.
 No animals may be brought to school or kept in the school, classroom, office or common area that may negatively impact the health of any student who must utilize that area.
 Animals that cause an allergic reaction or impair the health of students shall be removed from the school immediately so that no student shall have his/her/their health impaired and each student shall have full access to available educational opportunities.

-Any fur-bearing animal is susceptible to rabies, a very serious and fatal disease.
+Fur-bearing animals are susceptible to rabies, a very serious and fatal disease.
 Infected animals can transmit this disease to students and staff.
-Based on the Massachusetts Departments of Health and Education recommendations the following animals are prohibited from schools within the Hopkinton School District.
+Based on the Massachusetts Department of Health and Education recommendations the following animals are prohibited from schools within the Hopkinton School District.

 Wild Animals and Domestic Stray Animals - Because of the high incidence of rabies in bats, raccoons, skunks, foxes and other wild carnivores, these animals should not be permitted in school buildings under any circumstances (including dead animals).